tools4abdul/slack-solidarity-helper-tools/README.md

 ### `POST /api/internal/van-sync`

-Scheduler-only — every 30 minutes during waking hours, hourly overnight.
+Scheduler-only — run by [the app's scheduler](#5-configure-environment-variables) every 30 minutes from 11:07 to 23:37 UTC and hourly overnight, with `van-catalog-sync.yml` as a backup.
 Pulls the VAN turf catalog into `van_turfs` so the turf page has something to show, and does the ledger housekeeping described below.
 Auth via `?key=<INTERNAL_CRON_SECRET>`.

 **The overnight runs exist for the expiry warnings, not the catalog.** A warning only reaches a volunteer if a run happens inside the six hours before their claim lapses, so no two runs may sit more than six hours apart — the schedule previously stopped at 03:07 and resumed at 11:07 UTC, and every claim expiring in the two hours from 09:08 was swept without its holder ever being told.
 Hourly overnight leaves five hours of slack, so several missed runs still warn in time.
 Trimming those ticks as idle would silently reopen the hole.